 Believe it or not, mistakes can happen with your notary.
 I am going to explain the 9 most common mistakes made by notaries.
 These mistakes can cause your documents to be invalid.
 Pride notaries assure these mistakes don't happen, we are thorough and take our time to ensure your documents are notarized properly and never returned invalid.

-1. : Personal appearance is the very foundation of notarization.
+1. Failing to require personal appearance: Personal appearance is the very foundation of notarization.
 Except in the states where online or remote notarization has been legalized, personal appearance is still a requirement.
 This requires that the signer be physically present before the notary.
 Notarizing without the personal appearance of the signer is a civil infraction in most states and is even considered a felony in some states.
 Personal appearance allows the notary to inspect the signer’s identification, administer the oath or take the acknowledgment, and obtain the signer’s signature in the notary’s journal.

-3. Oaths and acknowledgments are the basic type of notarial acts permitted in all states, but many notaries aren’t sure what the difference is.
+3. Not knowing the difference between an Acknowledgement and an Oath: Oaths and acknowledgments are the basic type of notarial acts permitted in all states, but many notaries aren’t sure what the difference is.
 An acknowledgment is a document signer’s way of acknowledging that he or she signed the document voluntarily.
 This can be accomplished by watching the signer sign in front of you, or by asking the signer to declare that they executed the document voluntarily.
 In taking an acknowledgment, it is not necessary that the signer actually sign in your presence.
 The document could have been signed days or even years prior.
 However, the signer must still personally appear and acknowledge his or her signature before you.
 An oath, on the other hand, requires that the signer verbally swear or affirm that the contents of the document are true.
 When notarizing an oath, the certificate used is called a “jurat,” and the notary must witness the signer sign the document after the oath is administered.

-5. When completing a notarial certificate, many notaries simply look for the "blanks" and fill them in.
+5. Using a non-compliant or non-sensical notarial certificate: When completing a notarial certificate, many notaries simply look for the "blanks" and fill them in.
 Always read the certificate in your head to make sure that it makes sense.
 Also be sure to examine the certificate closely to make sure it complies with your state's laws.
 If a certificate doesn't make sense when read, or if it doesn't meet the requirements of your state's laws, you should correct the certificate or cross through it and attach a loose certificate, PRIOR to completing the notarization.
 If the certificate is a jurat, be sure to administer a verbal oath.

-6. Notaries who perform a lot of notarizations can get tired of signing.
+6. Failing to use an official name and/or signature: Notaries who perform a lot of notarizations can get tired of signing.
 However, in most states, when a notary is signing a certificate in his or her capacity as a notary public, the signature must match the official signature on file with the office that appointed the notary.
 If you signed your oath of office as "John Q. Public," it would be inappropriate to start notarizing as "J. Q. Public."
 Signing with an un-official signature can invalidate the notarization.

 Even in states that don’t have specific signature requirements, a notary must use the name in which he was commissioned on his official seal.